photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 Two Fish {#two-fish .unnumbered}
 --------

 Two fish are in a tank.
-One says to the other, You man the gun, and I’ll drive!
+One says to the other, “You man the gun, and I’ll drive!”

 Two Soldiers {#two-soldiers .unnumbered}
 ------------

 Two soldiers are in a tank.
-One says to the other, Blub-blub-blub-blub...
+One says to the other, “Blub-blub-blub-blub...”

 Two Parrots {#two-parrots .unnumbered}
 -----------

 Two parrots are sitting on a perch.
-One says to the other, Do you smell fish?
+One says to the other, “Do you smell fish?”

 Two Muffins {#two-muffins .unnumbered}
 -----------

 Two muffins are in the oven.
-One says to the other, Is it me, or is it hot in here?
+One says to the other, “Is it me, or is it hot in here?”

-To which the other one replies, Holy cow!
-A talking muffin!
+To which the other one replies, “Holy cow!
+A talking muffin!”

 Two Cows {#two-cows .unnumbered}
 --------

 Two cows graze in a pasture.
-One says to the other, What do you think about this mad cow disease?
+One says to the other, “What do you think about this mad cow disease?”

-To which the other cow replies, Doesn’t bother me.
-I’m a chicken.
+To which the other cow replies, “Doesn’t bother me.
+I’m a chicken.”

 Animals {#animals .unnumbered}
 =======